openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Export  Settings

 Exporting AndroidAPS settings enables you to restore all your settings, and maybe more importantly, all your Objectives.
-Purpose may be to restore settings to “last known good” or after uninstalling/reinstalling AndroidAPS.
+You may need to restore settings to the “last known working situation” or after uninstalling/reinstalling AndroidAPS or in case of phone loss, reinstalling on the new phone.

-Note: In some cases you may need to use the export to restore AndroisAPS settings **while keeping the current active Pod**.
-In this case it is important to only import settings exported for the pod currently active.
+Note: The active pod information is included in the exported settings.
+If you import an "old" exported file, your actual pod will "die".
+There is no other alternative.
+In some cases (like a _programmed_ phone change), you may need to use the exported file to restore AndroisAPS settings **while keeping the current active Pod**.
+In this case it is important to only use the recently exported settings file containing the pod currently active.

-**Good practice is to do an export immediately after activating a pod**.
+**It is good practice to do an export immediately after activating a pod**.
 This way you will always be able to restore the current active Pod in case of problems.
 For instance when moving to another backup phone.

-- Think about if you need to export with an active pod session.
-- Regularly export your settings and store a copy in a safe place.
+Regularly copy your exported settings to a safe place (as a cloud drive) that can be accessible by any (new) phone.

 ## Import Settings

-Please note that importing settings has the possibility to import an outdated Pod status.
-As a result, the outdated will result in losing the active Pod! (see **Exporting Settings**)

-When importing settings with an active Pod, make sure the export was done on the same Pod that is currently active.

 **WARNING**
-Importing settings while on an active Pod session may result in Pod failure or losing the current active Pod.
-So only try when no other options are available.
+Please note that importing settings will probably import an "outdated" Pod status.
+As a result, there is a risk of losing the active Pod! (see **Exporting Settings**).
+It is better to only try it when no other options are available.

+When importing settings with an active Pod, make sure the export was done with the same Pod that is currently active.

 **Importing while on an active Pod:** (you risk losing the Pod!)

-1. Make sure you are importing settings recently exported while on the current Pod.
+1. Make sure you are importing settings that were recently exported with the currently active Pod.
-2. Import your settings (must be exported for the current pod session)
+2. Import your settings
 3. Check all preferences

 **Importing (no active Pod session)**

 1. Importing any recent export should work (see above)
 2. Import your settings.
-3. Check all preferences
+3. Check all preferences.
+4. You may need to **Deactivate** the "non exixting" pod if the imported settings included any active pod data.

 ## Importing settings that contain Pod state from an inactive Pod

-When importing settings that contain the session state for a Pod that is no longer active it will show up on the DASH tab.
-AndroidAPS will try to connect which is obviously failing.
-In this state you can not activate a new Pod.
+When importing settings that contain an active Pod data (that is no longer active), it will show up on the DASH tab.
+AndroidAPS will try to connect which will obviously fail.
+In this situation, you can not activate a new Pod.

 To remove the old Pod session “try” to de-activate the Pod.
-Initially de-activation will fail.
+The de-activation will fail.
 Select “Retry”.
 After the second or third retry you will get the option to remove the pod.
 Once the old pod is removed you will be able to activate a new Pod.

 ## Reinstalling AndroidAPS

-When uninstalling AndroidAPS you will lose all settings, objectives and possibly the current Pod session.
-To restore them make sure you have a recent settings file available!
+When uninstalling AndroidAPS you will lose all your settings, objectives and the current Pod session.
+To restore them make sure you have a recent exported settings file available!

-When on an active Pod, also make sure you have an export for the current Pod session or you will lose the Pod currently active on importing settings.
+When on an active Pod, make also sure that you have an export for the current Pod session or you will lose the currently active Pod when importing older settings.

 1. Export your settings and store a copy in a safe place.
 2. Uninstall AndroidAPS and restart your phone.